-The Diamond Challenge is run out of Horn Entrepreneurship at the University of Delaware to empower the next generation to adapt in the ever-changing world we live in.
+The Diamond Challenge is run by Horn Entrepreneurship at the University of Delaware to empower the next generation to adapt and thrive in a rapidly changing world.
 Learn more about why over 4,000 students have engaged with us!

 Rounds of the Diamond Challenge

 Live and Virtual Pitch Preliminary Round

 All semifinalist teams will receive cash prize awards and an invitation to travel to the University of Delaware to compete in the semifinal round.
 Top prizes include additional funding that may be used to support the team’s venture or serve as a scholarship for higher education.

 A package worth over $11,000 in prizes, including semifinalist award and any travel support awarded

 A package worth over $7,000 in prizes, including semifinalist award and any travel support awarded